Ouassim-boukhennoufa/NM-USNet/README.md

 # NM-USNet: A Novel Generative Model for Parathyroid Glands Detection in Nuclear Medicine
 [NM-USNet Architecture](Images/Methodologie.pdf)
-This repository implements a generative model **NM-USNet** that is a combination of a **Siamese Network** and a **U-Net** model for parathyroid glands detection through automatic image subtraction using 123-I and 99m-Tc images.
+This repository contains different codes of a generative model **NM-USNet** that is a combination of a **Siamese Network** and a **U-Net** model for parathyroid glands detection through automatic image subtraction using 123-I and 99m-Tc images.
 The combination of the two components is monitored with an optimized loss function that includes reconstruction error (MSE of the U-NET) and similarity computed by the SN, with dynamic weighting adjustment methodology.

 ---